viboes/std-make/doc/proposal/reflection/StructuredBindingRedesign.md

 # Abstract

-This paper proposes two alternative approaches to cover with two possible issue on Structured binding [P0217R1] wording: [P0217R1] adds an additional dependency of the core language on the library file `<utility>` and that, to the authors knowledge, the user is unable to customize completely bitfields members.
+This paper proposes two alternative approaches to cover with two possible issue on Structured binding [P0217R1] wording: it adds an additional dependency of the core language on the library file `<utility>` and that, to the authors knowledge, the user is unable to customize completely bitfields members.

 The first approach is to add additional wording to Structured binding [P0217R1] to cover with the core language dependency on the library file `<utility>`.
 The second one consists in changing the customization points of Structured binding to something more specific and related to product types: `product_type_size` and  `product_type_get`.
 These functions would be either members or non-members found by ADL so that we remove the dependency from the library file.

-It is weird that Structured binding provides access to types that can not be customized by the user.
+It is weird that Structured binding provides access to types that can not be customized by the user and that can not be accessed using functions.

 1. [Introduction](#introduction)